 See Permit requirement for students for what constitutes a valid permit.
 Faculty and staff get parking permits from Public Safety.
 Guests and visitors are not issued parking permits, but may have a small Parking Notification card (5" x 8") placed on their vehicles by Public Safety to serve as a temporary parking pass.
 Parking Notifications are not valid permits for students to operate a vehicle on campus.

-The Regular permit may be requested by any junior and senior who is eligible for one.
+The Senior-type permit may be requested by any senior who is eligible for one.
 Eligibility is determined by the Housing Office, and it can be affected by previous sanctions, loss of permit privileges, or units on record.
 Costs range from $200 to $150, depending upon the discounts which are applied.
 These discounts are explained under Costs.

-- A Fall semester Regular permit may be requested from July 1 - 31 for a lower cost.
+- A Fall semester Senior permit may be requested from July 1 - 31 for a lower cost.

-Restricted permit (for students with 26-58 units for the Fall semester, and 26-71 units for the Spring semester)
+Semester permits for Juniors (i.e. 59 or more units for the Fall semester, and >71 units for the Spring semester)

-The Restricted-type permit is for eligible sophomores and rising juniors (depending on the time of year).
+The Junior-type permit is so named because the number available are restricted.
+We strive to make it possible for all eligible juniors and rising juniors to get one, and this is usually the case.
+The only time we could not provide one is if every senior and every junior requested a permit, but that has never happened.
 Eligibility is determined by the Housing Office, and it can be affected by previous sanctions, loss of permit privileges, or units on record.
 Costs are based upon the date of the permit request and the date of permit pick-up.

 - A valid Restricted-type permit allows the vehicle to be operated on campus "24/7" (no time restrictions) in acceptable locations (see Lot Map for areas where vehicles may be parked on upper and lower campus, and Vehicle Regulations).